How Long Does HVAC Installation Take Typically?

 Type of installation (simple change-out or full system)

 Simple change-outs are quicker.
-We replace an old unit with a new one that fits the same space.
+We swap an old unit for a new one in the same space.
 This job can take just a few hours to one day.
 A full system installation is more involved.

 We install everything from scratch, including ducts and vents.
 This type takes longer, usually from several days to even weeks.